deniskyashif/blog/content/posts/ddd-integration-events.md

 - **Thin notification plus callback:** the event carries identifiers, and the consumer queries the producer for details via the producer's public API.
 This keeps payloads small but creates a runtime dependency and may return data that has changed since the event occurred.
 - **Local replica:** the consumer builds a read model by processing a public integration-event stream from the producer.
 It can query that data without depending on the producer's availability, but must operate and synchronize additional storage and tolerate replication lag.

-Whichever we choose, one principle holds: **notification does not transfer ownership.** The consumer must not become authoritative for the producer's data.
-When the consumer needs values as they existed at the time of the fact, and carrying them is practical and appropriate, prefer including them in the event over calling back for potentially newer data.
+Whichever approach we choose, **notification does not transfer ownership**: the producing context remains authoritative for its data.
+When the consumer needs values as they existed at the time of the fact, including them in the event avoids a callback returning potentially newer data, provided carrying them is practical and appropriate.

-### Translate at the edge
+### Translation at the edge

-Translation from internal fact to public contract belongs at the boundary, not inside the aggregate.
+Translation from an internal fact to a public contract can happen at the boundary rather than inside the aggregate:

-- Map the domain event to an integration event in the application or infrastructure layer.
+- The application or infrastructure layer maps the domain event to an integration event.
-- Keep the aggregate unaware of the integration contract; it raises a domain event and nothing more.
+- The aggregate remains unaware of the integration contract and raises only its domain event.
-- Not every domain event needs to leave the bounded context: one domain event may produce no integration event.
+- A domain event may produce no integration event when the fact does not need to leave the bounded context.
-- It is possible for a single domain event to produce more than one integration event.
+- A single domain event may also produce more than one integration event.

 <img src="/images/posts/ddd-integration-events/2.svg" alt="Concentric architecture layers showing a domain event translated into an integration event at the edge of a bounded context" />